kartoza/charts/charts/nextcloud/v2.0.0/README.md

 </td>
 <td>

-Global default storage class Will affect both Nextcloud and subcharts.
-If defined, storageClassName: <storageClass> If set to "-", storageClassName: "", which disables dynamic provisioning If undefined (the default) or set to null, no storageClassName spec is   set, choosing the default provisioner.  (gp2 on AWS, standard on   GKE, AWS & OpenStack)
+Global default storage class

+Will affect both Nextcloud and subcharts.
+If defined, storageClassName: <storageClass>
+If set to "-", storageClassName: "", which disables dynamic provisioning If undefined (the default) or set to null, no storageClassName spec is set, choosing the default provisioner.  (gp2 on AWS, standard on GKE, AWS & OpenStack)

 </td>
 </tr>
 		<tr>
 <td>

-<a id="global.redisPassword.value" class="anchor">global.redisPassword.value</a>
+<a id='global.redisPassword.value' class="anchor">global.redisPassword.value</a>

 </td>
 <td>